Oban Camanachd: History

 The Club have enjoyed regular success in the regional and national leagues and cups.
-Possibly the best Camanachd team was the 1970–80's team with quality players such internationalists Ian "Swally" MacIntyre, Bobby Galbraith, Dougie Macintyre, Neil MacDougal, Nigel Evans, Fraser Inglis and Chukie Clark, and were widely expected to lift the Camanachd Cup but succumbed to a rampant Kyles Athletic on four occasions.
-Chukie Clark also has the unique distinction of being attacked and bitten by a dog during a game at Strachur.
+Possibly the best Camanachd team was the 1970–80s team with quality players, including such internationalists as Ian "Swally" MacIntyre, Bobby Galbraith, Dougie Macintyre, Neil MacDougal, Nigel Evans, Fraser Inglis and Chukie Clark, and were widely expected to lift the Camanachd Cup, but Kyles Athletic beat them four times.
+Chukie Clark was attacked and bitten by a dog during a game at Strachur.
 This Camanachd side failed to live up to their true potential and the club went through a lean patch until Chukie Clark restructured the second team, Lochside Rovers, producing quality players for the senior team like Nonnie MacInnes, Ally MacInnes, Andrew Inglis and Damian Laird.

 Oban Camanachd have won the Camanachd Cup on several occasions, most recently with victory over Kingussie in the 1996 final.
-Nonnie Macinnes was Captain on the day, but the game was most notable for the performance of Gordon MacIntyre who had made a miraculous recovery from the loss of an eye that year to score the winning goal.
+Nonnie Macinnes was captain on the day, but the game was most notable for the performance of Gordon MacIntyre, who had made a miraculous recovery from the loss of an eye that year to score the winning goal.

+Recent years

 The club is proactive in trying to maintain shinty as the main sport in Oban.
 In 2008 the club made attempts to alter the structure of youth shinty to allow their youths to compete against 'North' teams.
-This was turned down at the Camanachd Association AGM but in late October 2008, secretary Daniel MacIntyre made his fears known to the press, stating that "If we get Camanachd Association support, in the next three to five years we could potentially grow into a club with three senior teams.
-If we don’t, in the next three to five years we will be a one-team club".
+This was turned down at the Camanachd Association AGM, but in late October 2008 secretary Daniel MacIntyre made his fears known to the press, saying that "If we get Camanachd Association support, in the next three to five years we could potentially grow into a club with three senior teams.
+If we don't, in the next three to five years we will be a one-team club".

 In 2009, Lochside Rovers won South Division One, defeating several first teams.
-Their reserve status meant that they cannot be promoted to the Premier Division, where Oban Camanachd firsts play.
-This caused confusion regarding the ramifications for promotion and relegation to and from the Premier League, Glasgow Mid-Argyll were awarded the South's place in the Premier Division.
+Their reserve status meant that they could not be promoted to the Premier Division, where Oban Camanachd firsts play.
+This caused confusion regarding the ramifications for promotion and relegation to and from the Premier League.
+Glasgow Mid-Argyll were awarded the South's place in the Premier Division.

-In 2010, the club president Nigel Evans slammed Argyll and Bute Council for their "unacceptable" increases in facility hire.
-The club again started to hit the headlines in late 2010 as relegation to South Division One loomed, meaning a double relegation as Lochside Rovers would need to be relegated to South Division Two.
+In 2010, the club president Nigel Evans slammed Argyll and Bute Council for their "unacceptable" increases in facility hire costs.
+The club again started to hit the headlines in late 2010 as relegation to South Division One loomed, meaning a double relegation, as Lochside Rovers would then need to be relegated to South Division Two.
 Daniel Macintyre slammed the level of play in this league, painting a bleak picture for his own club.

 Salvation from relegation came on the last day of the 2010 season when a 2–1 win over Bute saw the island team relegated instead.